billbrod/foveated-metamers/README.md

 Once image is built, save it to a gzipped tarball by the following:
 `sudo docker save foveated-metamers:YYYY-MM-dd | gzip >
-foveated-metamers_YYYY-MM-dd.tar.gz` and then copy to wherever you need it.
+foveated-metamers_YYYY-MM-dd.tgz` and then copy to wherever you need it.

 # Requirements